dedis/popcoins/report/Ideas.md

   - Install and run conodes
   - Explain how to build/test
   - Talk about the bugs we had to bypass (.gz, brorand...)

+# What have we learned?
+What would we now do differently?

+23 janvier 11h40 - BC229